 Crisp--Wiest \cite{CrispWiest} describe an approach for proving that $\phi$ is injective in certain cases.
 To describe it, we must introduce some more terminology.
 For a simple dissection $\cL$ on $\Sigma$, let

 which we view as a graph embedded in $\Sigma_g$ with a vertex for each intersection point between curves in $\cL$.
-We say that $\cL$ is a {\em filling simple dissection} if each component of $\Sigma \setminus G(\cL)$ is a disk.
+We say that $\cL$ is a {\em filling curve system} if each component of $\Sigma \setminus G(\cL)$ is a disk.

 For a component $U$ of $\Sigma \setminus G(\cL)$, the boundary of $U$ can be identified with a circuit in the graph $G(\cL)$.
 Say that $U$ satisfies the {\em injectivity criterion} if the following holds for any two distinct edges $e$ and $e'$ in the boundary of $U$.
 Let $\gamma$ and $\gamma'$ be the oriented curves in $\cL$ that contain $e$ and $e'$, respectively.
 We then require that $\gamma \neq \gamma'$ and that if $\gamma$ intersects $\gamma'$, then $e$ and $e'$ are adjacent edges in the boundary of $U$.